 YouTube has a privacy setting, but it's not as customizable as Vimeo.
 You can only make your videos private or unlisted on YouTube, which means they won't show up in search results and will be available exclusively to the viewers you've sent them to privately.
 This is good if you want certain people to see a video without anyone else finding out about it.

 However, on Vimeo, there are many more options for keeping things under wraps depending on who needs access!
 You can set different permissions for each video so that no one sees something they're not supposed to see.

-You can find out when your audience is are watching your content and from where the views are coming from.
+You can find out when your audience is watching your content and from where the views are coming.
 This helps create more engaging content by knowing what types of videos work best for your site's viewers.